Taul Bradford

 Taul Bradford (January 20, 1835 - October 28, 1883) was an attorney and politician from Talladega, Alabama, who served both in the State House and one term as U.S. Representative following the American Civil War.
 During the war, he served as an officer in the Confederate States Army, commissioned in his second regiment as a lieutenant colonel.

 Early life

-Taul Bradford was born in 1835 in Talladega, Alabama, the county seat, to Jacob Tipton Bradford (1807-1866) and Louisiana (née Taul) Bradford (1808-1863).
+Taul Bradford was born in 1835 in Talladega, Alabama, the county seat, to Jacob Tipton Bradford (1807-1866) and Louisiana Bradford (1808-1863).
 His given name is that of his mother's birth family.
 His maternal grandfather Micah Taul had moved with his family from Tennessee to Alabama in 1846, where he bought and operated a cotton plantation near Mardisville.
 Bradford attended the local school for his basic education.

 He later graduated from the University of Alabama at Tuscaloosa in 1854, studying law.
 After being admitted to the bar in 1855, he started a practice in Talladega.